Xyrem: 7 things you should know

 6. Response and effectiveness

-Approximately 10% of patients discontinue Xyrem because of adverse reactions compared with 2.8% of patients receiving placebo (an inactive pill).
+Approximately 10% of patients discontinue Xyrem because of adverse reactions compared with 2.8% of patients receiving a placebo (an inactive pill).
 The most common adverse reaction leading to discontinuation was nausea (2.8%) and discontinuation was most likely to happen during the first few weeks of treatment.

-Medicines that interact with Xyrem may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Xyrem.
+Medicines that interact with Xyrem may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Xyrem.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.